Jadvyga Juškytė: Educator

-In 1901, Juškytė moved to Irbit where she taught the children of attorney Kazimieras Drąsutavičius.
-At the same time, she helped Drąsutavičius edit Lithuanian–Polish–Russian botanical dictionary which was hectographed and compiled an anthology for Lithuanian students which was published in 1905.
-The anthology was designed to help students learn reading and featured texts from realities of the village life and included samples of Lithuanian folklore (songs, folk tales, proverbs).
-The anthology built spatial awareness by starting with texts on immediate family then steadily progressing to house, farm, village, forests, and the homeland.
-The book also included a map of the area where Lithuanian language was spoken which was based on a map published by Petras Vileišis in 1898 and which presented a much larger Lithuanian territory than earlier maps.
+In 1901, Juškytė moved to Irbit, where she taught the children of attorney Kazimieras Drąsutavičius.
+At the same time, she helped Drąsutavičius edit the Lithuanian–Polish–Russian botanical dictionary, which was hectographed, and compiled an anthology for Lithuanian students which was published in 1905.
+The anthology was designed to help students learn reading and featured texts from the realities of the village life and included samples of Lithuanian folklore (songs, folk tales, proverbs).
+The anthology built spatial awareness by starting with texts on immediate family, then steadily progressing to house, farm, village, forests, and the homeland.
+The book also included a map of the area where Lithuanian language was spoken, which was based on a map published by Petras Vileišis in 1898, and which presented a much larger Lithuanian territory than earlier maps.
 She planned to compile and publish three other anthologies for different reading levels, but they were not finished.
-In 1903, she returned to Lithuania and was employed as tutor by Vladas Putvinskis in Pavėžupis.
+In 1903, she returned to Lithuania and was employed as a tutor by Vladas Putvinskis in Pavėžupis.
 At the time, it was one of the centers of Lithuanian activities and a frequent meeting place of the editorial staff of Varpas.
 She helped edit and correct texts and otherwise supported Varpas.

 After the Lithuanian press ban was lifted in 1904, Juškytė devoted her life to teaching.
-She was invited to teach at a new school established in the Ginkūnai Manor by graf Vladimir Zubov and his wife Sofija Bilevičiūtė-Zubovienė.
-For seven years she taught Lithuanian language and history, geography, arithmetic.
+She was invited to teach at a new school established in the Ginkūnai Manor by Vladimir Zubov and his wife Sofija Bilevičiūtė-Zubovienė.
+For seven years, she taught Lithuanian language and history, geography, and arithmetic.
 At the same time, she also taught at the primary school in nearby Gubernija.
 In 1907 and 1909, she prepared and published two other books to help student learn writing.
 In 1906, she published 12,000 copies of a Lithuanian prayer book.
 Many religious texts of the time were written in improper Lithuanian and full of loanwords.
 Lithuanian activists wanted to publish a prayer book in proper and fluent Lithuanian.
 Juškytė took on the task of editing various prayers and even wrote one herself.
 In 1906, she also published a small collection of Lithuanian songs from an earlier publication as well as poems by Antanas Baranauskas, Antanas Strazdas, Antanas Vienažindys, Simonas Stanevičius, Dionizas Poška, Maironis, and others.

 In 1905, Juškytė participated in the Great Seimas of Vilnius.
 In 1910, she joined and participated in the activities of the Lithuanian Scientific Society.
-In 1912, she published a two-volume collection of translated theater plays by Bolesław Gorczyński, Lucjan Rydel, Axel Steenbuch, Jan Adolf Hertz.
+In 1912, she published a two-volume collection of translated theater plays by Bolesław Gorczyński, Lucjan Rydel, Axel Steenbuch, and Jan Adolf Hertz.